NavdeepBrar03/LinuxAssignment3/Assignment3.md

      cd /var/www
      ```
       - `cd /var/www`: Changes the current directory to Nginx's web root.
-      - **Purpose**: To access the default directory where web files are stored.
+     ### Purpose: To access the default directory where web files are stored.

 3. **Create a New Directory**
    - Command: